 Less commonly experienced symptoms may include tremor, sweating, nausea, and vomiting.
 Medication is not typically needed to manage withdrawal.12

 Medical Detox and Withdrawal

-Medical detox help ensure careful management of the withdrawal symptoms and provision of the safest, most comfortable environment in which a person can begin his or her recovery.
+Medical detox helps ensure careful management of the withdrawal symptoms, providing a safe and comfortable environment in which a person can begin his or her addiction treatment and recovery.

-If you or someone you love suffers from drug abuse, a period of drug withdrawal will need to take place first.
+If you or someone you love suffers from drug abuse, a period of drug withdrawal will need to take place before you can work toward sobriety.
 Qualified drug treatment centers can help guide you through the process as safely and comfortably as possible.

 Successfully Withdrawing from Drugs

-Drug withdrawal help begins with the help of professionals.
+Successfully dealing with drug withdrawal sometimes begins with the help of professionals.
 For some people struggling with addiction, it would be quite difficult and inadvisable for them to attempt to successfully navigate a withdrawal period at home by themselves.
 For many, the uncomfortable symptoms of withdrawal and even the fear of them occurring leads to continued drug use and hinders the decision to begin recovery.

 But detox is a necessary and important first step in the recovery process.
 Medically managed detoxification can ease withdrawal symptoms and ensure your safety.
 It is an opportunity to uncover alternatives to a lifestyle of drug or alcohol abuse.
 Detox is the first step in ending a life of addiction and compulsive drug/alcohol use.13